maximthomas/blazewall/README.md

 ./main -yc /app/config/user-config.yaml
 ```

-In request header `X-Blazewall-Session` you'll see all session info in JSON format, for example
+In the request header `X-Blazewall-Session` you will see all the session info in JSON format, for instance:

 ```json
 {"id":"5c02e842-7844-40f5-a90b-2fec3f6dd8d4","userId":"admin","realm":"users","properties":{"firstname":"John","lastname":"Doe","roles":"[\"admin\",\"manager\"]"}}